Ahwxorg/Linkbase/general-tech/gentoo/asahi.md

 ### Kernel and GPU stuff

-One of the Asahi-devs gave me a kernel .config file, which I customised and builded.
+One of the Asahi-devs gave me a kernel .config file, which I customised and built.
 I also had to build an initramfs, commands to do all of those are down below:

 You want to make sure to have installed `rust` and `bindgen`: